Welcome to QualitySolicitors Parkinson Wright

 QualitySolicitors Parkinson Wright provide expert legal advice to individuals and SMEs local to Worcestershire with offices in Worcester, Droitwich, Evesham and St Johns.
 At the heart of everything we do, is excellent customer service.

 We promise you can always talk directly with your lawyer .
 Our ‘same day response’ means you’ll never feel like an inconvenience.
-The first time you talk to one of our legal experts is free.
 If you’re not sure about a legal problem call in and talk to us.
-We are available six days a week including Saturdays.
+We are open Monday - Friday 9am - 5pm

 We are the only Solicitors in Worcestershire to have an Estate Agents.
 Our Estate Agents are based in St Johns and specialise in the sale, letting and management of residential properties throughout Worcestershire.